v-adhithyan/365DaysOfCode/README.md

 ## day 128 (May 8, 2019)
   Started with unit testing for ticketing app.
 Learnt about android unit testing and wrote unit tests.

+## day 129 (May 9, 2019)
+  Completed unit tests for DBHelper class in ticketing app.